Couchella: Discussing The Promise of Public Interest Technology

 Automatically convert your mp4 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including collaboration tools, automated translation, advanced search, transcribe multiple languages, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including upload many different filetypes, generate automated summaries powered by AI, advanced search, automatic transcription software, and easily transcribe your Zoom meetings.
 Try Sonix for free today.